benrhughes/todotxt.net/README.md

 ## Maintenence mode

 Please note that todotxt.net is now in maintenence mode.
-I'm am happy to receive bug reports and bug fixes, but no new features will be added at this stage.
+I am happy to receive bug reports and bug fixes, but no new features will be added at this stage.

 ## Note for contributors

-If you change any of the ToDoLib files, please make sure the current unit tests pass, and add new tests where appropriate.
+If you change any of the files in the [`ToDoLib`](ToDoLib) folder, please make sure the current unit tests pass, and add new tests where appropriate.

-Please send your pull requests to the 'dev' branch.
+Please send your pull requests to the `dev` branch.

 ## Goals